chensxb97/ferryServiceVRP/datasets/README.md

 The digit is a unique label per dataset category.

-There are 2 datasets for each of the 6 unique categories, hence, a total of 12 randomised dataset.
+There are 3 datasets for each of the 6 unique categories, hence, a total of 18 randomised datasets.

 # Clustered
 Clustered datasets are those where the zones of interest are so close to each other that possible clusters can be formed across the map.